BradyWillma/Task_Buddy/README.md

 A full-stack productivity web app that turns your to-do list into a virtual pet game.

-- ✅ Track tasks with deadlines, completion state, and a calendar view
+- Track tasks with deadlines, completion state, and a calendar view
-- ✅ Keep a streak and see weekly progress
+- Keep a streak and see weekly progress
-- ✅ Earn and spend coins in a shop
+- Earn and spend coins in a shop
-- ✅ Feed and play with a virtual pet whose stats are stored in MongoDB
+- Feed and play with a virtual pet whose stats are stored in MongoDB

-This project was built for **[COURSE / PROJECT NAME]** as a MERN-stack final project.
+This project was built for **CS_2830 Web Development** as a MERN-stack final project.

 ---